 The hub of the multispectral imager, an optical microscope (AxioPhot 2, Carl Zeiss Microscopy, NY, USA) with a 20X objective (Carl Zeiss Plan-APOCHROMAT 20X/ 0.8), was used to image the tissue slides.
 The slides were illuminated by a tunable light source (OL490 Agile Light Source, Gooch and Housego, TX, USA) modulating between 380 and 780 nm at a 10 nm interval.
 The light source included a 500-watt Xenon lamp, cooling module, and igniter electronics.
 A calibrated scientific monochrome CCD camera (Grasshopper3 9.1 MP Mono USB3 Vision, Point Grey Research Inc., BC, Canada) with a linear response curve was used as the detector to measure the luminance of each pixel.
 The resolution of the camera is 3376x2704 at nine frames/second.
 The size of the CCD sensor (SONY ICX814) is the 1-inch format.
 For selecting the desired ROI, a servomotor controlled motorized XY-stage (MAC 6000, Ludl Electronic Products Ltd., Hawthorne, NY, USA) was used.
 The light source, motorized stage, and camera were all controlled by programs written in Matlab (Mathworks, MA, USA) running in the Microsoft Windows 7 Professional 64-bit environment.

+Imaging

 A series of 41 images with a resolution of 3376x2704 were captured at wavelengths 380, 390… and 780 nm.
 The set of 41 images were compared with flat-field bright and dark images to calculate the spectral transmittance.
 Finally, the spectral power distribution of the standard CIE D65 illuminant was applied to the spectral transmittance to obtain the CIELAB coordinates as color truth.

 Processing quantitative returns

+The simulator outputs an image based on input parameters.

+We can decompose the output image into a collection of SPDs which can be converted into the CIELAB color space.
+This allows for a remote quantitative comparison between devices.The spectral power distribution of the sample, S, is the product of spectral power distributions of the light source and the transmittance.
+Although the resulting spectral transmittance is the ground truth of the glass slide, it cannot serve as the color truth for comparison until a light source is applied.
+In this study, the CIE D65 illuminant was used.

-Reflectance to tristimulus values
+The CIEXYZ tristimulus values were calculated by

-Tristimulus to L*a*b*

-L*a*b* to CIEDE2000

-With
+PLACEHOLDER